The Plain Dealer

-The Plain Dealer is the major newspaper of Cleveland, Ohio; it is a major national newspaper.
+The Plain Dealer is the primary newspaper of Cleveland, Ohio.
 In the fall of 2019, it ranked 23rd in U.S. newspaper circulation, a significant drop since March 2013, when its circulation ranked 17th daily and 15th on Sunday.

 As of May 2019, The Plain Dealer had 94,838 daily readers and 171,404 readers on Sunday.
 The Plain Dealers media market, the Cleveland-Akron Designated Market Area, has a population of 3.8 million people making it the 19th-largest market in the United States.

+As of 2023, Sunday print circulation had declined to 37,000 copies.

 In August 2013, The Plain Dealer reduced home delivery to four days a week, including Sunday.
-A daily version of The Plain Dealer is available electronically as well as in print at stores, newsracks and newsstands.
+A daily version of The Plain Dealer was available electronically as well as in print at stores, newsracks and newsstands.